ma7moudShaaban/Penetration-Testing/Android/Insecure Data Srorage/README.md

  ## 2. SQLite Databases
  ### Unencrypted
- - Once the activity that stores data has been called, the database file will be created with the data and stored in a clear text file at /databases/ directory
+ - Once the activity that stores data has been called, the database file will be created with the data and stored in a clear text file at directory /databases/
  ### Encrypted
- - [ ] Check if PIN or Password stord improperly in the device.
+ - [ ] Check if PIN or Password stord improperly on the device.

 ## 3. Firebase Real-Time Databases
 - The data is stored as JSON and is synchronized in real-time to every connected client and also remains available even when the application goes offline